 How to Use the Depth Jump

-Do depth jumps early in your workout, before lower-body strength exercises like squats.
+Timing: Do depth jumps early in your workout, after you’ve warmed up thoroughly and before lower-body strength exercises like squats.

 “No additional load is necessary,” he says.
 “However, the height of the box for the depth jump can be progressed over time to increase the challenge and stimulus.”

 In the absence of a plyo box, depth jumps can be performed using a standard weight bench.
 Since benches are lower to the ground than many boxes, they’re a good option for those new to the exercise.